 Ted Anderson of San Francisco: 1 Taylor set, double bass regulator and a straight bass regulator bar, and 1 double chanter originally owned by John Cummings of San Francisco?
 From Kevin Rietmann: "Ted Anderson's single chanter also has these keys in block mounts (C-natural and high D).
 It was said to be Patsy Touhey's spare; Touhey presented it to Cummings in 1915 when he was in San Francisco for the Pan American Exhibition".
 A Dan Sullivan of Co.
 Cork who lived in San Francisco is also believed to have owned this set.
 These pipes were acquired from Seattle piper Bill Heaton for the sum of 1300 dollars a number of years ago.

 Rick Lines: Present owner of the John Cummings Taylor set having purchased it from Ted Anderson.
+Rick plays the set together with a Patsy Brown chanter made in 1930.
 Photos of this set can be seen on NPU's website: John Cummings Taylor set

 Bill Heaton of Seattle: 1 Taylor chanter